geneontology/amigo/provision/PROVISION_AWS_README.md

 ```

 #### About Solr Index
-You way want to check vars.tf and change the following variables accordingly.
+You way want to check vars.yaml and change the following variables accordingly.
 The stage.yaml installs the index under {{ stage_dir }}/srv-solr-data.
 If you have the solr index just place it in this location and stage.yaml will skip this step.